K-Zawis/Git_docs/Git Branches.md

 git rebase --abort
 ```

 After the pull rebase finishes, all your commits should be listed on top of the remote branch's commits.
-If there were stashed changes before the rebase took place, they can be applied with `git stach apply`.
+If there were stashed changes before the rebase took place, they can be applied with `{git icon} git stach apply`.
 Your branch should be up to date with the remote branch's changes and your own changes on top.
 ## How to keep a feature branch up-to-date with staging?
 When other feature branches are merged into staging, we may want to keep your feature branch up-to-date.
 When should we do this?
 - If we want to create a pull request of your feature branch to merge into staging, but all the recent changes from staging should also be included to reflect the latest changes but also to not run into merge conflicts.